You’ve got questions. We’ve got answers.

 Am I required to join a state affiliate?

-Regular members must join the state’s affiliate association, should one exist in their state.
+At this time, Regular members must join the state’s affiliate association, should one exist in their state.
 Members with a state affiliate membership requirement may elect to join a different state affiliate.
 Associate members have the option to join a state affiliate but are not required to do so.
-This is a requirement in the NAEA’s bylaws.
-No waivers or exceptions.

 What is the Continuing Education (CE) requirement to maintain NAEA membership?